Whiskers-Apps/whiskers-launcher/README.md

-> This app is no longer maintained.
-It's basically impossible to make a good launcher that works on windows because it's a total mess and this worsens the experience on the linux app.
-The next best thing is the windows power toys run.
-I really can't compete with closed source apis for getting icons and stuff.
+> This application is no longer maintained.
+Developing a good launcher for Windows has proven to be a challenge, which negatively impact the experience on the Linux version of the app.
+Unfortunately there's no good way or an api to retrieve app icons and communicate between the launcher and extensions without having to artificially slow down the app.
+> As an alternative, you can use [PowerToys](https://learn.microsoft.com/en-us/windows/powertoys/run) Run for Windows.

 <img src="https://github.com/user-attachments/assets/5224e894-d68a-47fa-9742-133a80453fc9" width="140">